 HM Treasury Proceeding with Introduction of Reserved Investor Funds

 October 30, 2024In the U.K. government's Autumn Budget published on October 30, 2024 (paragraph 5.117), the government confirmed that it is proceeding with the introduction of the Reserved Investor Fund (Contractual Scheme).
 Related provisions will also make minor changes to the tax rules in respect of Co-ownership Authorised Contractual Schemes.
 Secondary legislation will be brought forward before the end of the tax year 2024-25.
-The date from which these reforms will have effect has not yet been indicated.Topic : Funds
+The date from which these reforms will have effect has not yet been indicated.Topic : Fund Regulation

 -